-- Create a notebook, library, or nested folder contained in the folder
+- Create a notebook, library, experiment, or nested folder contained in the folder.

 - Move the folder to Trash.
 Objects in the Trash folder are permanently deleted after 30 days.
 To delete immediately, see Delete an object.

-- Import a saved Databricks archive into the selected folder
+- Import a Databricks archive into the selected folder.

-- Export the folder to save it and its contents as a Databricks archive
+- Export the folder as a Databricks archive.

 - If you have Workspace access control enabled, select Permissions to set access controls on the folder.

-The objects stored in the Workspace are folders, notebooks, and libraries.
+The objects stored in the Workspace are folders, notebooks, libraries, and experiments.

 To perform an action on an object, right-click the object or click the at the right side of an object.